Software Defined Receiver

 was unstable in our tests.
 Preview 26 was not usable (it blew up right

-from launch, but was fixed quickly with Preview 27).
+from launch, but was fixed quickly with Preview 27 and even better in 29).
 Older versions are not archived on the web site.

 But overall this is a very easy to use SIMPLE program and we liked it.